 “Caminante no hay camino, se hace camino al andar” - wise words of Spanish poet Antonio Machado that were intended to describe life’s journey or path: There is no right path per se, because each of us has to make our own way, full of successes and failures, happy moments and sad times.

 Spain is a Catholic country, yes, and religious feelings run deep.
-And although over the last 50 years or so, the Catholic Church has suffered (as in many other countries around the world - and there are thousands of youngsters every year who, once attaining their coveted First Holy Communion, swear never again to step inside a church), the Spanish still “feel” something for their professed faith and they still take part every few months in one of the many religious ceremonies.
-The multitude of fiestas in Spain (both local and national) are mostly “folklorico” - that is, based on the past culture and folklore of the country which is Celtic, Roman, Muslim and especially Catholic.
+The multitude of fiestas in Spain (both local and national) are mostly “folklorico” - that is, they are based on the past culture and folklore of the country which is Celtic, Roman, Muslim and especially Catholic.

 The shell, on the other hand, is far more passive . . in memoriam (so it is said) to the manner in which St James’ body was found in Galicia, covered in scallop shells - the local mollusc of this particular part of the north Spanish coast.
 It came to be ‘officially’ recognised (even by Rome) as identifying pilgrims on this special journey.
 And because of this association, for many people around the world (especially Christians) the Scallop Shell is representative of their own personal journey though life (or, even, their internal spiritual journey).